-On Qianmen Walking Street, you’ll have the chance to enjoy some local street food.
+On Qianmen Walking Street, you’ll have the chance to enjoy some local street food and some of Beijing’s must-try dishes.
 There are also many restaurants and shops.

 Be careful though: You don’t want to end up spending too much time during your 1-day Beijing itinerary window shopping!
 (You’ll know that you spent too long browsing when it starts filling up with a throng of other early-morning pedestrians.)